akirk/playground-step-library/docs/api.md

 ##### `transpile(v1Blueprint)`
 Transpiles a native V1 blueprint to V2 format.
 Decompiles to step library format, then compiles to V2.

+> **Limited support:** This method leverages decompilation capabilities that were primarily added to enable pasting native blueprints in the UI.
+It works best with blueprints using common native steps (`installPlugin`, `setSiteOptions`, `login`, etc.) but may not accurately handle complex `runPHP` code or unusual step configurations.

 - `v1Blueprint` (Object): Native WordPress Playground V1 blueprint
 - Returns: `TranspileResult` object